MichaelBosello/f1tenth-RL-BDI/README.md

 # F1TENTH-RL-BDI

-Implementation of a BDI driver agent that uses BDI plans for high-level path planning and Reinforcement Learning for low level control.
+Implementation of a BDI driver agent that uses BDI plans for high-level path planning and Reinforcement Learning for low-level control.

 This work is based on the [Jason-RL](https://github.com/MichaelBosello/jacamo-rl) framework and the [f1tenth-rl](https://github.com/MichaelBosello/f1tenth-RL) project.
-You can find additional useful documentation in those repo.
+You can find additional useful documentation in those repos.

 ## Introduction

-The [Jason-RL](https://github.com/MichaelBosello/jacamo-rl) framework allows to develop BDI agents that can learn some plans, called *soft-plans*, using Reinforcement Learning.
+The [Jason-RL](https://github.com/MichaelBosello/jacamo-rl) framework allows the development of BDI agents that can learn some plans, called *soft-plans*, using Reinforcement Learning.
 The aim is to mix plans defined by the developer (*hard-plans*) and soft-plans.

-In this project, we want to exploit the mixed plans approach for autonomous driving.
+In this project, we want to exploit the mixed-plans approach for autonomous driving.

 The BDI agent will handle the high-level planning of the path, deciding which direction should be taken.
-The RL plans will handle the low level control, using sensors and actuators to actually move without incident.
+The RL plans will handle the low-level control, using sensors and actuators to actually move without incident.

-This approach is promising as RL struggles in high level pianification meanwhile humans struggles in hard-coding of low-level control.
+This approach is promising as RL struggles in long-term planning meanwhile humans struggles in hard-coding of low-level control.
 In this way, we can benefit from the strengths of both methods.

 As a first step, we defined and trained a BDI agent (*agt/car_driver.asl*) that drives in a circuit, without high-level decisions, to test the RL control capabilities of the framework.

 As a second step, we defined and trained a BDI agent (*agt/car_driver_intersection.asl*) that drives in a track with an intersection.
-There are two targets (randomly alternating), and the agent have to choose the right direction at the intersection to reach the proper target.
+There are two targets (randomly alternating), and the agent has to choose the right direction at the intersection to reach the proper target.
 The BDI hard plans define the high-level directions according to the agent position and the target to be reached.
-The learned soft-plans are three: *follow_street*, the car follow the path until a new known position is reached (see the map below); *go_forward*, at the intersection the car goes straight; *turn_left*, at the intersection the car turns to the left.
-The burden to perform actions at the intersection is given to soft-plans because we cannot blindly move forward or move left as even a small perturation will cause a crash if not fixed.
+The learned soft-plans are three: *follow_street*, the car follows the path until a new known position is reached (see the map below); *go_forward*, the car goes straight at the intersection; *turn_left*, the car turns to the left at the intersection.
+The burden to perform actions at the intersection is given to soft-plans because we cannot blindly move forward or move left as even a small perturbation will cause a crash if not fixed.

 <img src="img/intersection-track-rotated.jpg" alt="intersection track map" width="560"/>

 [f1tenth-rl](https://github.com/MichaelBosello/f1tenth-RL) *can be used on both the real f1tenth car and on its simulator*.

-Currently, this project has been tested only on the simulator for problem of space.
+Currently, this project has been tested only on the simulator for problems of space.
 We aim to bring the experiment on the physical car soon.

 ___
 ### f1tenth-RL (from the f1tenth-RL readme)